zX3no/Omnia/README.md

 There are some import things to note when looking for a new language.
 The best language is one that is easiest to learn.
-Many new `simple` languages lack documentation and are not a good choice for people learning.
+Many new `simple` languages lack documentation and are not a good choice for beginners.

 Tooling is often very important, having a nice build tool like [npm](https://www.npmjs.com/) or [cargo](https://doc.rust-lang.org/cargo/) can make life easy.